Bowl Alliance

-The Bowl Alliance was an agreement among college football bowl games (specifically the Sugar, Orange, and Fiesta Bowls) for the purpose of trying to match the top two teams in a national championship game and to provide quality bowl game matchups for the champions of its member conferences.
+The Bowl Alliance was a scheduling agreement between college football conferences and three bowl games for the purpose of scheduling post-season games between the nation's top teams, with the goal of organizing a No. 1 vs. No. 2 national championship game in one of the participating bowls.

+The Alliance branded the Sugar Bowl, Orange Bowl, and Fiesta Bowl as the season's Great Games.
+Under the Alliance system, the games were played on three different nights and no longer competed with each other for television audiences.

 The agreement, which replaced the Bowl Coalition, was in place for the 1995, 1996, and 1997 seasons.
 Each participating team in the Bowl Alliance Championship received $8.5 million from the television sponsors.

 Background

 In its beginnings, the Bowl Alliance involved the SEC, Big Eight, SWC, ACC, and Big East conference champions, as well as independent Notre Dame.
 Because of this, only one at-large slot was available for teams to vie for.
 With the disbanding of the Big Eight and SWC following the 1995 football season and the formation of the Big 12 Conference in its wake, an additional at-large bid became available.
 The Alliance bowls were held on three successive days in each of the three years of the Alliance's existence with one game played on New Year's Eve, one on New Year's Day, and one on January 2.
 A Bowl Alliance Poll was formed by adding together the point totals from AP Poll and Coaches' Poll.
 The top two ranked teams from the Alliance conferences met in the Bowl Alliance national championship game, which rotated between the three Alliance bowls and was always held on January 2.

 Because the Big Ten and Pac-10 conferences were contractually tied to the Rose Bowl via automatic bids for their conference champions, their conference champions could not participate in the Alliance Bowls.
 Nevertheless, the conferences could be represented in the games if one of their teams procured an at-large bid to a Bowl Alliance game.
 This occurred twice, with Penn State playing in the 1997 Fiesta Bowl and Ohio State in the 1998 Sugar Bowl.

 CBS and ABC split television coverage of the Bowl Alliance, with CBS acquiring the rights to the Orange and Fiesta Bowls from NBC following their 1995 playings and ABC already being in possession of the Sugar Bowl rights as they had been since 1970.